Contact

 Thereafter, I conduced a PhD Degree at the School of Life Sciences, University of Nottingham, Nottingham, England, UK.
 I characterized the effects of reducing the levels of the NAD precursor nicotinamide mononucleotide (NMN) with the NMN-synthesizing enzyme nicotinamide phosphoribosyl transferase (NAMPT) inhibitor FK866 on axonal damage and behavioural symptoms in in vitro and in vivo models of neurodegeneration including Huntington's disease (HD) and Alzheimer's disease (AD), and I graduated in 2016.

-Next, I worked as Post-Doctoral Research Fellow for many years at The University of Nottingham, and I actively participated in many Translational Pharmacology projects with many national and international collaborators, both from the public and private sectors, including other higher education universities, pharmaceutical, and biotechnology companies, NHS, and others.
-In addition, I actively participated in teaching pharmacology and broad range of medical and biomedical science subjects to undergraduate and postgraduate students at The University of Nottingham and Nottingham Trent University.
+Next, I worked as Post-Doctoral Research Fellow at The University of Nottingham for 5 years, and I led many Translational Pharmacology projects with broad range of national and international collaborators, both from the public and private sectors, including other UK universities, pharmaceutical companies, NHS, and others, and we published many original research articles.

 Current Responsibilities